salvois/ScatterGather/README.md

 ## Comparison with AWS Step Functions

 The scatter-gather pattern may be implemented on AWS using the [Map state](https://docs.aws.amazon.com/step-functions/latest/dg/amazon-states-language-map-state.html) of Step functions.
-Using Map, you can split an operation across multiple workers, for example using a file in an S3 bucket to list the parts, then Step function will wait synchronously for each worker to complete before moving forward.
+Using Map, you can split an operation across multiple workers.
+If you need to process a large number of sub-operations, you can run a so-called Distributed Map state, which takes its input from a file saved in an S3 bucket, containing the list the parts to scatter.

+The Map state of Step functions will wait for all workers to complete before moving forward.
+In case of errors, the Map state will produce reports containing the failed or pending parts (saving them into an S3 bucket, in case of a Distributed Map state), which you can use to fabricate a new input to resume the failed state machine.

-You might want to use the `ScatterGatherGateway` provided by this library in the following cases:
+As an alternative, you might want to use the `ScatterGatherGateway` provided by this library in the following cases:

 - you want to decouple the scattering component and workers using a message queue, so that processing is asynchronous
 - in case of errors, you want to take advantage of dead-letter queues so that you can restart a failing scatter-gather operation for the failed parts, using the same mechanics of non-scatter-gather operations
 - you want more control over the progress state of the scatter-gather operation
-- you don't want to create a JSON or CSV file on Amazon S3 to list the parts for a Distributed Map state
+- you don't want to create a file on S3 to list the scattered parts for a Distributed Map state
-- you don't want to parse the result files saved by the Distributed Map state to know which parts failed and which parts did not even start
+- you don't want to parse the result files saved by the Distributed Map state to S3 to know which parts failed and which parts did not even start

 ## Usage